Referral to emergency

 Most abdominal pain is functional in nature or related to bloating, and constipation.
 This resolves with attention to diet, exercise and stress and often does not require specialist medical input.

-It is always worth considering the possibility of pregnancy as a cause for symptoms.
+It is worth considering the possibility of pregnancy as a cause for symptoms.

-Abdominal pain alone is a low yield indication for colonoscopy, so unless there is a positive immunological faecal occult blood testing (iFOBT)/faecal immunochemical test (FIT)/faecal human haemoglobin (FHH), referrals for this indication are not likely to be accepted.
+Abdominal pain without red flag is a low yield indication for colonoscopy, so unless there is a positive immunochemical faecal occult blood test (iFOBT)/faecal immunochemical test (FIT)/faecal human haemoglobin (FHH) or a raised faecal calprotectin level to suggest inflammatory bowel disease (IBD), referrals for this indication are unlikely to be accepted.

-Category 3 referrals are accepted at the discretion of the triaging clinician.
-If you are concerned that your patient requires specialist review, but the referral is declined, you are encouraged to contact the triaging clinician to discuss your concerns.
+If you are concerned that your patient requires specialist review, but the referral is declined, you are encouraged to contact the triaging clinician or Gastroenterology Registrar on call to discuss your concerns.

 Refer to relevant CPC for: